mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 ## Initial layout

-Let's start with the hard part, the layout of the items on the bottom.
+Let's start with the hard part, the layout on the bottom half.
 This is a vertically scrollable list of horizontally scrollable lists, each containing boxes for the games.
 Because collections are what contain the games, I'll first start making the vertical axis that selects the collection, and then add the horizontal game selection after that.
 I'll write a rough initial structure first, as once you have the basic layout done, you can tweak the elements as much as you want.

 ### Some planning

-The game selection layout should take the whole lower half of the screen.
+The game selection layout will take the whole lower half of the screen.
 On a standard 16:9 screen I want to show 2 rows of games to appear, and incrementally more on screens with smaller aspect ratios.
-Using Pegasus' virtual coordinates, I can assume the screen's height is at least 720 (virtual) pixels high.
+Using Pegasus' virtual pixel values, I can design the theme for a screen with at least 720px height, and the values will scale appropriately for other resolutions.
 Based on that,

 - if the height of the list is half the screen's height, I'll have 360px at least
 - if I want to show two rows, one row's full height in the list will be 180px
 - I'll use 18px font size for the collection's name
 - to have some space around the text, I'll use 250% line height; that's 45px out of the 180px so far
 - I'm left with 135px height to use for the game boxes
-- the game boxes will have a 16:9 aspect ratio, so their width will be 240 (surprisingly an integer!)
+- the game boxes will have a 16:9 aspect ratio, so their width will be 240px

 Ok, let's start coding!

 ### Vertical axis

-The type we can use to lay out a variable amount of items with one of them being selected is `ListView`.
+A simple type for laying out a variable amount of items with one of them being selected is `ListView`.
 I set it up so it takes the whole lower half of the screen:

 ```qml
 import QtQuick 2.0